gwr3n/genai_pricing/README.md

 ## Acknowledgements

-Pricing data sourced from the AgentOps tokencost table and mirrored locally at [data/pricing_table.md](data/pricing_table.md).
+Pricing data sourced from the AgentOps tokencost table and mirrored (22 Oct 2025) locally at [data/pricing_table.md](data/pricing_table.md) for testing purposes.